Search This Blog

 Communication is about Mastering Story Telling

 I recently delivered a chapter talk on the silver screen techniques on project management with the PMI MassBay chapter on Mar 27, 2024.
 I synthesized how script writers and story writers master the art of telling stories in every movie or the popular TV episodes.
-Subsequent to the chapter talk and the LinkedIn post, I had about two persons reach out asking if story telling techniques are relevant in the daily walk of a project manager.
-Needless to say that these persons were not in my talk but I thought I would synthesize the essential story telling techniques.
+After the chapter talk and the LinkedIn post, I had about two people reach out asking if story telling techniques are relevant in the daily walk of a project manager.
+These people were not in my talk, but I thought I would synthesize the essential story telling techniques.

-In my book on Organized Common Sense, I mention that any communication is all about making sure that the other person understood what is expected of them as a result of what was communicated!
+In my book on Organized Common Sense, I mention that any communication is all about making sure that the other person understands what is expected of them because of what was communicated!
 Essentially, this expectation further expands to persuasive, informative, and exploratory communication.

 • Discussions on why starting or terminating a project is necessary, investing money or cutting back on resources, and motivating people to the same leveled plane to see or do things differently requires persuasive communication with the right level of stakeholders with the decision authority.